A Short Summation of My Climate Position

 Will the term “optimum” need to be adjusted, or will the temperature need to be adjusted down to fit the current missive of impending disaster?

 The “climate change denier” label is a straw man argument that is designed to isolate, demonize and destroy people with false labels.

 The whole argument as to what is best for us going forward is simple.

 1.)
 How much is man responsible for variances that were previously exclusively natural?

-In my opinion, most of the warmth today is likely natural given the tiny amounts of CO2 relative to the entire system, of which the oceans have 1000x the heat capacity and are the great thermostat of the planet, taking centuries of action and reaction to reach where they are now.
+In my opinion, most of the warmth today is likely natural given the tiny amounts of CO2 relative to the entire system, of which the oceans have 1,000 times the heat capacity and are the great thermostat of the planet, taking centuries of action and reaction to reach where they are today.

 2.)
 Is this worth the draconian reactions that will handcuff the greatest experiment in freedom and prosperity in history, the United States of America?

 3.)
-This question may arise, if one wants: Would not the cost of adaptation to such things, rather than trying to correct what has always happened in the past anyway, be a sounder fiscal response?
+This question may arise: Would not the cost of adaptation rather than trying to preclude an ordinary recurrence be a sounder fiscal response?

-Let’s remember, our own EPA administrator said all this would save .01 degrees Celsius in 30 years, and that it was mostly an example for the rest of the world.
-Color me skeptical that the rest of the world is going to follow; instead, it will take advantage of repercussions on the American way of life that this causes.
-Not every nation is our friend, after all, if you actually look at the real world.
+Remember, Barack Obama’s EPA administrator said all these measures would save .01 degrees Celsius over 30 years and that it was mostly intended to be an example for the rest of the world.
+Color me skeptical that the rest of the world is going to follow.
+Instead, it will take advantage of repercussions on the American way of life.
+Not every nation is our friend, after all, if you examine the real world.
 No one is against any form of clean, safe, cheap energy.
-I am against economic suicide like we have seen in Europe, which will then handcuff generations for the chance of economic peace and prosperity.
+I am against economic suicide like we have seen in Europe, which will take economic peace and prosperity from future generations.